 - A list of speakers – at the moment of submitting the form you have to confirm that at least three of your speakers have agreed to participate in the workshop.
 Remember also that speakers’ diversity is required in terms of gender, geography, stakeholder group, policy perspective.
 The more diverse your speakers are, the better your proposal is.

-- The names of moderator(s) and rapporteur(s) – the purpose of the rapporteur is to produce a summary report of the workshop.
-Reports must be submitted to the IGF Secretariat no later than two weeks following the IGF event.
+- Moderator(s) and rapporteur(s) – the purpose of the rapporteur is to produce a summary report of the workshop.
+Reports must be submitted to the IGF Polska Secretariat no later than two weeks after the end of the conference.

 HOW TO SUBMIT YOUR PROPOSAL

 The IGF Poland Steering Board will evaluate your proposals from the 1st of October until the 15th of October.
 The results of the evaluation will then be published on the IGF Polska website on the 4th of November.

 Each proposal will be evaluated according to four criteria:

 - Relevance: Is the proposal relevant to Internet Governance?
 Does the proposal highlight the importance of the issue?